 Boku no Hero Academia ranked eighth in the 8th Manga Taisho Awards and fifth in the 2016 Kono Manga ga Sugoi! for the male readers division.

 The series has been published in English as My Hero Academia by VIZ Media under the Shonen Jump imprint since August 4, 2015.
-It will also be published in Spanish by Planeta Comic in 2016 and has been published in Italian by Star Comics since February 3, 2016.
+It has also been published in Spanish by Planeta Comic since 2016, in Brazilian Portuguese by Editora JBC, in Italian by Star Comics since February 3, 2016.
+It has been licensed in Polish by Waneko.

 A video game titled Boku no Hero Academia Battle for All has been released for the Nintendo 3DS in Japan on May 19, 2016.